powsybl/powsybl-core/docs/simulation/security/index.md

 ### Phase Shifter Results

 The security analysis can report the tap position changes of phase shifters that have been moved during the computation.
-A `MovedPhaseShifterResult` record holds the transformer ID, the initial tap position before optimization and the new tap position after optimization.
-The record is validated on construction: the transformer ID must not be `null` and the tap position must have actually changed.
+A `MovedPhaseShifterResult` record holds the transformer ID, the side (`ThreeSides`: `ONE`, `TWO` or `THREE`) of the phase shifter on a three-winding transformer, the initial tap position before optimization and the new tap position after optimization.
+The side is required because a three-winding transformer can have multiple phase tap changers; it allows distinguishing results that share the same transformer ID.
+The record is validated on construction: the transformer ID and side must not be `null`, and the tap position must have actually changed.

 These phase shifter results are exposed through the `phaseShifterResults` map, available both in the `PreContingencyResult` and in each `PostContingencyResult`.
 The map can be queried by transformer ID via